daniCodes1/daniCodes1/README.md

 ### Welcome!
-I'm Dani, a third year computer science student at UBC.
+I'm Dani, a fourth year computer science student at UBC.

 Some things I have been working on:
   * a [personal website](https://daniCodes1.github.io), which will help you get to know me better :smiley: